SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/building-simple-cmdset-with-dialog-api.md

 Open the file **./config/package-solution.json**.

 The **package-solution.json** file defines the package metadata as shown in the following code.
-To ensure that the **element.xml** file is taken into account while the solution package is created, the default scaffolding of this file is updated to include additional details for a feature definition.
+To ensure that the **elements.xml** file is taken into account while the solution package is created, the default scaffolding of this file is updated to include additional details for a feature definition.
 This feature definition is used to provision and execute the **elements.xml** file.

 > [!NOTE]
 > You can use **ClientSideInstance.xml** to automatically deploy your extensions cross all sites in your tenant.
 More details around this option from [Tenant Wide Deployment of SharePoint Framework Extensions](../basics/tenant-wide-deployment-extensions.md) article.
 As this solution is intended configured not to use tenant-scope option, this xml file is ignored when solution is activated in the app catalog.